syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/getting-started.md

 [System requirements for ASP.NET Core controls](https://ej2.syncfusion.com/aspnetcore/documentation/system-requirements/)

-## Interate PDF Viewer into an ASP.NET Core application
+## Integrate PDF Viewer into an ASP.NET Core application

 1. Start Visual Studio and select **Create a new project**.
 2. In the **Create a new project** dialog, select **ASP.NET Core Web App**.